kyjung2357/specular-differentiation/docs/api/ode.md

 general stiff ODE solver.

-`atol` and `rtol` control termination of the nonlinear iteration, and `max_iter` limits the number of iterations.
+`atol` and `rtol` control termination of the nonlinear iteration, and `max_iter` limits each fixed-point or root-refinement phase; a bounded bracket search may make additional field evaluations.
 A failed solve raises `RuntimeError`; reducing `h` by increasing `n_steps` is usually the first remedy.
-Increasing `max_iter` only helps when the iteration is converging too slowly.
+Increasing `max_iter` can help a converging iteration or bisection, but does not guarantee that a local bracket or an admissible root exists.
+Exceptions raised by the supplied field are preserved, including during fallback sampling.

 ## Automatic scale-selection modes